sdasda7777/ScheduleBlock/README.md

 #### 1.1.7 (upcoming)
 - Abandoned attempts at fixing inaccurate timeouts (sometimes off by one cycle due to scheduling)
-- TODO: Remove ScheduleBlock thumbnail from the lock page (so that it isn't cached as the pages thumbnail)
+- Removed ScheduleBlock thumbnail from the lock page (so that it isn't cached as the pages thumbnail)
 - TODO: Export language, check frequency and background color along with records
 - TODO: Add settings option to wipe all data (or at least to explore it in more detail)
 - TODO: Improve effectivity by parsing records in RecordStorage only on load and on change